AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > Please note that all style properties will be ignored if `:remove()` pseudo-class or `remove` pseudo-property is used.

+<a id="cosmetic-rules-priority"></a>
+### Cosmetic rules priority

+The way basic element hiding and CSS rules are applied is platform-specific so we'd better explain the difference.

+On AdGuard for Windows, Mac, and Android, we use a stylesheet injected into the page.
+The priority of cosmetic rules is the same as any other websites' CSS stylesheet.
+But there is a limitation: basic cosmetic rules cannot override inline styles.
+When we encounter such cases, we usually use extended selectors or HTML filtering.

+In AdGuard browser extensions the so called "user stylesheets" are used.
+They have higher priority than even the inline styles.

+As for extended CSS selectors, they use Javascript to work and basically add an inline style themselves, therefore they can override any style.

 <a id="html-filtering-rules"></a>
 ## HTML filtering rules